benpious/KeyPathRecording/README.md

 You can then write code to reference these types in the same way you would in any other circumstance, except that you must call `set(to: )` instead of using the normal `=` operator.

-The library is documented in its source files.
+There's more detailed documentation in the source files.